 Let’s step back in time to the days where before a bride and groom said their own vows, the bride’s father was basically asked what boiled down to a) him allowing his daughter to be married and b) if he was happy to do so.

 We have gone from a time where this was pretty standard practice to now being something which is considered very archaic and simply not appropriate in today’s modern marriages.
-However, that said, in my eight years of being a wedding celebrant, I have once been asked to ask a father to officially give his daughter away in this manner.
+However, that said, in my twelve years of being a wedding celebrant, I have once been asked to ask a father to officially give his daughter away in this manner.
 So, I’m sure for some it is still an important feature of a wedding ceremony.

 Now, because many people on their wedding day recognise that getting married is not just about seeking permission from one person but more about receiving a communal blessing from all of their loved ones, something like the friends and family vow has much more relevance, prominence and more than anything, meaning!